 7. Add an en suite bathroom

 En suite bathrooms are a desirable addition to any home, but be aware that for resale they do need to include a toilet, so you will need to consider the drainage.
-Be wary of compromising too much space in the bedroom or you will lose the impression of a luxury master suite, when what you want to do is add value to a house.
+Be wary of compromising too much space in the bedroom or you will lose the impression of a luxury master suite, when what you want to do is know how to add value to your home.

 With a cost of £10,000, an en-suite will add up to £30,000 in value to your home.

 It can be possible to squeeze an en suite or bathroom into an existing bedroom, and still have a workable room where a bed can be placed.
 If you are doing this in a loft room, use the space where headroom is slightly lower for the foot end of a bath or for bathroom storage.

 On the ground floor, you may be able to make use of the area under the staircase for a toilet.
 There might also be room on a large landing to squeeze in a shower or extra cloakroom.

 New stud walls cost between £400 and £600 to install.
 You’ll need to factor in plumbing costs, which are around £500 each for a new sink, WC and shower.

 8. Turn a bedroom and box room into a master suite